ranpy13/go-start/README.md

 Entry point.
 Right now it just prints a few logger lines.
 Add your logic here.

+Hmmm... you know coming from spring initializer and stuff, and from good programmign practices and TDD and DDD and what not, maybe I should add tests as well.
+But test what, in this demo?
+todo: add test - take inspo from spring initializer, sample code, sample test

 ---

 ## Why I Made This